How do I change the title or language code of an existing language?

 First, go to Content > Structure and select the preferred language that you'd like to manage from the header menu.

 NB!
-If you opt out all the languages in your language menu, your webpage will not be accessible for visitors (as browsers are restricted to use any of the languages possible — the page will not be displayed) This will return "Page not found" error.
+If you opt out of all the languages in your language menu, your webpage will not be accessible for visitors (as browsers are restricted to use any of the languages possible — the page will not be displayed).
+This will return a 'Page not found' error.

-Which language visitors see? menu allows you to select the current language as a default for all the guests or lets the preference to be detected by location.
+Which language do my visitors see?
+The menu allows you to select the current language as a default for all the guests or lets the preference be detected by location.
 You can read more about it here.